gboncoraglio/NLP_projects/word_embeddings/skip-gram_word2vec/README.md

 At the end of the training some word embeddings are visualized in a 2D space using SVD for dimensionality reduction.

+Training and visualization can be done by running the file run.py